Tower 28's Tinted SPF Is My Warm-Weather Makeup MVP

 Minimal coverage "skin tints" have been all the rage lately, but allow me to count the ways this one stands out.
 For starters, the active ingredient is non-nano zinc oxide, meaning it's totally fish-friendly and has SPF 30.
 Next, the tube is made from 60% post-consumer recycled plastic.
 Lastly, it's fragrance- and gluten-free, dermatologist-tested, non-comedogenic, vegan, and cruelty-free.
 Okay, that was like, six reasons in one, but the point is, it's a serious product that's not messing around.
 And we haven't even talked about how it looks.

 A tinted sunscreen is great for many reasons; it can double as makeup if you don't want to wear a full face of concealer and foundation and can be an easier way to incorporate SPF into your routine.
 Tower 28's formula is unique in that it includes several soothing ingredients like prickly pear extract, aloe vera, and white sage that work in tandem to provide protection from free radicals and inflammation.
-It comes in 14 flexible, sheer shades ranging from alabaster to deep mocha,x all are named from local neighborhoods and hot spots in Los Angeles, Tower 28's hometown.
+It comes in 14 flexible, sheer shades ranging from alabaster to deep mocha, which are named from local neighbourhoods and hot spots in Los Angeles, Tower 28's hometown.

 As brisk temps give way to warmer days ahead, it helps to have a new SPF friend to make a part of your morning routine — especially one that looks and does good.